claire-west/svstudio-manual/docs/daw-integration/plugin.md

 ![Sync Tempo option](../img/daw-integration/sync-tempo.png)

 By selecting "Synchronize Tempo with Host", tempo markers will be added to the Synthesizer V Studio project matching those of the DAW's project.
+Due to DAWs handling tempo changes in a variety of ways, this function may behave differently depending on the host software.

 ## Output Channels